ayushexploring/ayushexploring.github.io/index.md

 ## About Me

 Hello!
 This is Ayush Verma.
 I am currently a Ph.D.
-Scholar at <a href="https://jnu.ac.in/scss/">School of Computer and Systems Sciences, Jawaharlal Nehru University</a>, and I am very fortunate to be advised by <a href="https://scholar.google.com/citations?user=JB9wY5YAAAAJ&hl=en">Prof. Manju Khari</a>.
+Scholar at <a href="https://jnu.ac.in/scss/" target="_blank">School of Computer and Systems Sciences, Jawaharlal Nehru University</a>, and I am very fortunate to be advised by <a href="https://scholar.google.com/citations?user=JB9wY5YAAAAJ&hl=en" target="_blank">Prof. Manju Khari</a>.
 My reserach interests include Cyber Security, Machine Learning and Deep Learning.

 ---